baggepinnen/BasisFunctionExpansions.jl/README.md

 y = filt(ones(500)/500,[1],y)
 ```

-Next, we setup the basis function expansion object `rbf` and use it to create a reconstruction object `bfa`
+Next, we setup the basis-function expansion object `rbf` and use it to create a reconstruction object `bfa`
 ```julia
 using BasisFunctionExpansions, Plots
 Nv  = 10 # Number of basis functions